YashCK/PandaSurf/README.md

 Supports HTTP, HTTPS, File, Data, and View-Source schemes.

+- When a URL is entered, it parses the HTML/CSS from the HTTP response, and displays the webpage.
+- You can scroll up/down and zoom in/out(font increases/decreases in size)
+- Clicking on a hyperlink, takes you to the URL clicked on
+- You can open multiple tabs to search multiple websites, and also go back in history for any one
+- Allows for searching for links by typing in the address bar
+- Browser can be adjusted in size

 * URL Parsing (HTTP / HTTPS) \[https://.....]
   - HTML Parser
     - Goes through the source code and constructs the DOM tree of tags and text
     - Is not confused my html attributes
     - Fixes any malformed html (deals with html, head, body as implicit tags)
     - Adjust text based on tag (\<b> to bold, \<i> to italicize, \<small>, \<big>, etc...)
+    - Supports special characters &lt;, \&gt;, &amp;, $shy;, "&quot;
   - Layout Engine
     - A tree based structure used to model a page's layout tree
     - Each node in the tree corresponds to a layout object (Text/Heading/Section of Page)
+      - Blocks/Sections, Lines, Words, and the Entire Documents all correspond to a Layout object
     - Compute size and position of each object
     - Allows to render backgrounds
   - CSS Parser